ShashankE/StockPredictionModel/README.md

 # Research

-This project involved a significant amount of research into the stock market and machine learning techniques.
-The goal was to create a program that would be useful for people who are new to trading and want to learn how to make informed decisions about buying and selling stocks.
+My research involved collecting and analyzing vast amounts of historical data on stock prices, as well as identifying the most suitable machine learning algorithms and techniques for training the model.
+The research also involves investigating factors that influence stock prices, such as market trends, global economic conditions, and company news, and incorporating them into the model.

-The research involved gathering and analyzing large amounts of historical stock data, as well as studying various machine learning techniques and algorithms.
-The goal was to find the best machine learning approach for predicting stock prices and develop a model that could be easily used by traders.
+Furthermore, the research process also involves evaluating the performance of the model to ensure that it provides accurate predictions.
+This involves testing the model on a range of historical data sets and comparing its predictions to actual stock prices.
+The model's performance is then optimized by fine-tuning its parameters and adjusting its algorithms.
+By conducting extensive research, the stock prediction tool using machine learning can provide traders with more informed predictions of stock prices, thereby enhancing their trading strategies.
+Also learned about the machine learning process itself, with gradient decent and neural network layers/training.

-The result of this research is a powerful tool that can help new traders to learn and minimize losses.
-By using the program to predict future stock prices, traders can make informed decisions about when to buy and sell, increasing their chances of success in the stock market.
+The stock prediction tool using machine learning can be a valuable resource for new traders in the stock market.
+By providing more informed predictions of stock prices, the tool can help traders to make better decisions about when to buy and sell stocks.
+It can also assist in minimizing losses and identifying potential opportunities for investment.
+Moreover, the tool's ability to provide insights into the factors that influence stock prices can help traders to develop a better understanding of the stock market and make more informed decisions in the future.
+Overall, the stock prediction tool using machine learning can provide new traders with a valuable resource for enhancing their knowledge and performance in the stock market.